Omar-Gonzalez/docker-express/README.md

 * You can enter mongo-ex at localhost:8081
 * Nodemon is available for dev & Forever can be run in prod
 * If you need more react components follow the login & register example, and add the corresponding package.json scripts
-* I mostly work on W10 so I added rb.ps1 to build all react components at once, but you can use rb.sh for POSIX systemsmponents at once, but you can use rb.sh for posix systems
+* I mostly work on W10 so I added rb.ps1 to build all react components at once, but you can use rb.sh for POSIX systems

 ## License